 The Vermont camping season is short, and for a small state, there are a whole lot of beautiful places to lay your head.
 Our favorite Vermont campsites this year have been farmstays – campsites on the same Vermont farms that contribute so much to our rural landscape and way of life.

-Private farm campsites give campers the opportunity to connect with the natural world in a whole new way.
+Private farm campsites allow campers to connect with the natural world in a whole new way.
 Whether it’s frolicking with baby goats, harvesting your evening meal, or simply pitching a tent in a pasture, each farm camping experience is unique (and awesome).

 Managing private campsites gives farmers an additional income stream, which can be a lifesaver during economic downturns.
 As a bonus, you often have an opportunity to meet the farmers, hang out with cute farm critters, and sample some of the best food money can buy.

 We’d love to share some of our favorite Vermont farm camping experiences.
 Farmstays may just be my new favorite way to pitch a tent or embark on a New England glamping adventure.

 Where to Book Your Vermont Farm Camping Experience